bijay007/SaveOurFood/README.md

 ----------

 ### Prerequisites :
-    You need to have git and node installled on your machine.
+    You need to have git and node installed on your machine.
 To install them go to your terminal then type:

  1. `sudo apt-get install git -g`
- 2. `sudo apt-get install npm -g`
+ 2. `sudo apt-get install node -g`
 For windows users consult the Git and Node documentations.

-### Installing web-app
+### Installing the web-app in your local machine

  It's super easy.
 Just takes two steps :
  1. Download the zip file or clone the repository
  2. Open your terminal inside the downloaded folder and type `npm install`